-Intermediate outcome: Persons with Disabilities Foundation increasingly independently manages rehabilitation services and Veterans International Cambodia (VIC).
+Intermediate outcome: Persons with Disabilities Foundation increasingly independently manages rehabilitation services

+Rehabilitation for persons with physical disabilities have been dependent on four international NGOs - Exceed, Handicap International (HI), International Committee of the Red Cross (ICRC), and Veterans International Cambodia (VIC).
 They operated a total of nine physical rehabilitation centres.
 For some time, there has been an intention that the PWDF will assume management responsibilities for the centres, and there have been some efforts to do so previously.
 Work towards this outcome will draw on the significant learning from the previous handover attempts.
-The focus will be on management readiness within the centres and in PWDF.
+The focus will be on management readiness within the centres and in PWDF, as well as over time drawing these rehabilitiation centres into the broader health system.